 Gas monitoring has generally been completed on an annual basis.
 During 2014 methane was detected in one of the additional sampling points on the south side of the railroad tracks.
 As a result gas sampling at Debolt landfill was performed at an increased frequency in 2015 and 2016.
 Due to the possible redevelopment of the former landfill WM staff offered to perform the gas monitoring at an increased frequency in 2017 to aid in the planning of any redevelopment.
 Four additional monitoring locations (14-17) were also added, in 2017, on the southern end of the eastern boundary of the landfill.
 In 2019 gas monitoring returned to an annual frequency.
-Locations where staff punch-bar at the perimeter of the landfill are indicated on Figure 3.7-B. No occupied structures lie within a 1000 feet of the north boundary; so gas monitoring was not conducted in this area.
+During monitoring events WM staff punch-barred at the perimeter locations indicated on Figure 3.7-B. No occupied structures lie within a 1000 feet of the north boundary; so gas monitoring was not conducted in this area.

-Debolt gas sampling was conducted on December 27, 2023 (Table 3.4.1-A).
-There were 6 detections of methane during 2023 monitoring all at very low levels (2-4% LEL).
-No detections of Methane occurred during 2022 monitoring.
-Methane was detected at low levels (2-4% LEL) in sample points 3 through 6 during 2021 monitoring.
+Debolt gas sampling was conducted on December 14, 2021 (Table 3.4.1-A).
+Methane was detected at low levels (2-4% LEL) in sample points 3 through 6.
 No detections of methane occurred during the 2020 or 2019 monitoring.
 Gas monitoring was conducted on three occasions in 2018.
 Excluding sampling points 12, 13, 16, and 17, methane was detected at all sampling locations during at least one sampling event.
 The concentrations encountered during 2018 sampling were low and ranged from 2% to 5% LEL or 0.1% to 0.25% methane.
 During 6 sampling events completed in 2017 methane was detected at each sample point during at least one sampling event.
+The concentrations encountered during 2018 sampleted in 2017 methane was detected at each sample point during at least one sampling event.
 The concentrations encountered during 2017 ranged from 1% LEL (0.05% methane) to 10% LEL (0.5% methane).
+Sampling was completed 3 times in 2016 and 2015 with the highest concentrations encountered in a given year being 0.15% and 0.6% methane respectively.

-Carbon Monoxide (CO) was detected at all monitoring locations excluding 13, 15, 16, & 17 during the 2023 monitoring event.
-Concentrations ranged from 2 to 139 ppm.
-CO was detected at locations 1 through 13 during 2022 monitoring with concentrations between 1 and 26 ppm.
-This is similar to 2021 and 2020 monitoring when CO was detected at 11 and 10 locations respectively with concentrations between 2 and 49 ppm.
-CO has been detected during each of the 20 sampling events completed from 2015 through 2023.
-The highest concentration encountered prior to 2023 was 128 ppm in 2018.
+Carbon Monoxide (CO) was detected at 11 of 17 monitoring locations in 2021 with concentrations between 2 and 26 ppm.
+This is similar to the 2020 and 2019 monitoring when CO was detected at 10 and 11 locations respectively with concentrations between 2 and 49 ppm.
+CO has been detected during each of the 18 sampling events completed from 2015 through 2021 with the highest concentration encountered being 128 ppm in 2018.
+The CO detections show a clear pattern with less frequent detections at lower levels observed at the East and West edges of the sampling area.
 According to landfill fire experts, CO levels over 1000 ppm with lab confirmation indicate a subsurface fire.
 CO levels between 100 - 1000 ppm are suspicious.
-OSHA's eighthour time weighted average (TWA) for carbon monoxide is 50 ppm.
-The immediate danger to life and health (IDLH) level for CO is 1200 ppm.
+OSHA's eight-hour time weighted average (TWA) for carbon monoxide is 50 ppm.
+The immediate danger to life and health (IDLH) level for carbon monoxide is 1200 ppm.
 This is an open area, so one would not expect carbon monoxide levels to reach the IDLH level in the park.
 (Sampling data for this landfill is in the files at Hamilton County Public Health).